lockevod/Karoo-KActions/README.md

 4. **Select actions**:
     - Start, stop or both.
+    - Enable only in outdoors activities (only karoo > 1.548)

 5. **Select time betweem messages**:
     - You can configure time between two messages, this is for avoid to receive several messages, you can configure it but minimum time is 5 minutes (internal delay).